teqfw/dem/README.md

 ## Entity

-`.dat` node of a branch contains all information that is needed for table creation.
-Only branches with `.dat` node are converted into tables:
+`.` node of a branch contains all information that is needed for table creation.
+Only branches with `.` node are converted into tables:

     {
       "DEM": {
-        ".dat": "core",
+        ".": "core",
         "user": {
-          ".dat": {},
+          ".": {},
           "registry": {
-            ".dat": {}
+            ".": {}
           },
           "group": {
             "acl": {
-              ".dat": {}
+              ".": {}
             }
           }
         }